 Jaylal Dhikar wakes up at 4 am.
 While it is still dark, the 22-year-old climbs up a stony hillock a few miles from his home.
-He walks from one end of the flat hillock to the other looking for a mobile network on his basic smartphone.
-All by himself, the second-year student of mathematics sets up his class and prays that the network stays and the phone battery lasts for the four hours he has to study before another day of back-breaking work begins.
+He walks from one end of the flat hillock to the other, looking for mobile network on his basic smartphone.
+All by himself, the second-year student of mathematics sets up his class and prays that the network stays and the phone battery lasts for the four hours that he has for his studies.

 Dhikar belongs to the Korku Adivasi community.
-He lives in Potilawa village of eastern Maharashtra’s thickly forested Melghat region, which made national headlines two decades ago when over 5,000 children died of malnutrition within a year.
+He lives in Potilawa village of eastern Maharashtra’s thickly forested Melghat region, which made national headlines over two decades ago when 5,000 children reportedly died of malnutrition in five years.
 Even now the region’s Adivasi communities – Korku, Bhilala, Balai, Basor, Gond and Ozha – battle chronic poverty, hunger and isolation.
 Dharani block, where Potilawa is located, gets cut off during the monsoons.

-Despite these challenges, a few young Adivasis like Dhikar have made it to college.
-But the disruptions in the wake of the Covid-19 pandemic are threatening to end their dreams.
-And the government is letting that happen.
+Despite these challenges, a few Adivasi students like Dhikar have made it to college.
+But the disruptions in the wake of the coronavirus pandemic are threatening to end their dreams.
+And they say, with despair, that the government is letting that happen.

 A life of struggle

-Dhikar lives with his father, grandmother and three brothers, two of whom are married.
-One brother works on farms in the village, another as a labourer in Akola city, 175 km away.
-The rest of the family cultivates wheat and soybean on their five-acre land but the earth does not support growing food to last the family the whole year.
-Their joint family income comes to Rs 10,000 per month, which is not adequate to support the 11-member household.
+Dhikar lives in a large household, with his father, grandmother and three brothers, two of whom are married and have children.
+While one of his brothers is an agricultural worker, the other is a daily-wage labourer in Akola, a city about 175 km away.
+The rest of the family cultivates wheat and soybean on their five-acre land, but the dry soil does not support growing food to last the family the whole year.
+Their joint family income comes to about Rs 10,000 per month, which is not enough to support even the basic needs of the 11-member household.

 As he reached adulthood, Dhikar became painfully aware that while she was pregnant with him, his mother Ramku Dhikar had gone without a nutritious diet and other support.
 Two of his sisters had died within 15 days of birth.
-As the youngest in the family, he survived.
-And his mother worked hard to send him to school, but she died of cancer in 2015 since the family could not afford her treatment costs.
-Dhikar, then 15 years old, was away, studying in an ashram school in a village in Nagpur district.
+As the youngest in the family, he had survived.
+His mother had worked hard to send him to school, but she died of cancer in 2015 since the family could not afford her treatment costs.
+Dhikar, then 15 years old, was studying in a government-run residential school in a village in Nagpur district.
 He felt broken.

 In the face of personal loss and hardship, Dhikar persisted.
-Helped by a system of government aid for Adivasi students, in the form of free of cost education, accommodation and meals in ashram schools and hostels, and honorarium for reading material, he became the first member of his family to reach college.
-He enrolled in Takshashila college of Amaravati, 160 km away.
+Helped by a system of government assistance for Adivasi students, in the form of free admission, accommodation and meals in residential schools called “ashram schools”, and honorarium for reading material, he became the first member of his family to reach college.
+In 2019, he enrolled in Takshashila college in Amaravati, a town that lies 160 km from his village.

-But after the pandemic struck in March 2020, the Maharashtra government closed down all schools, colleges and hostels.
+But now, the pandemic has created a fresh set of hurdles in their path.
+In March 2020, after the pandemic struck, the Maharashtra government closed down all schools, colleges and hostels.
 Returning home, Dhikar found his family was struggling to maintain its earnings.
 This forced him to take up part-time work.

-In July, when the college started uploading lessons online, unable to access them from his home because of lack of mobile connectivity, Dhikar set up a punishing routine for himself, walking up to the nearby hillock every morning before the crack of dawn.
+In July, when his college started uploading lessons online, Dhikhar found it impossible to access them from his home because of lack of mobile connectivity, which forced him to set up a punishing daily routine for himself.

 A deepening crisis